dustmodebros/HAB-code/README.md

 ## Base Station

+After the flight computer transmitted its data, I used a Software Defined Radio (SDR) to decode the radio transmissions to keep track of the flight computer's GPS co-ordinates.
+The data flow was as follows:

+- Flight computer transmits
-For recieving the transmitted data, we used a
-For decoding the recieved data, we used [Fldigi](http://www.w1hkj.com/index.html).
+For recieving the transmitted data, we used a Yagi antenna, and a Yaesu FT 790-r Transciever to decode it For decoding the recieved data, we used [Fldigi](http://www.w1hkj.com/index.html).
 Fldigi is a

 ## Images